WebAssembly/spec/spectec/test-prose/TEST.md

   - the heap type ht_1 matches the heap type ht_2.

 Vectype_sub
-- the vector type vectype matches itself.
+- the vector type vectype matches only itself.

 Valtype_sub
 - the value type valtype_u1 matches the value type valtype_u2 if: